-A grand statue of Guru Padamasambhava grabs the attention at the Samdruptse Monastery.
-Golden rays falling on the gilded face on the patron saint causes a glittering effect.
+A grand statue of Guru Padmasambhava grabs the attention at the Samdruptse Monastery.
+Golden rays falling on the gilded face of the patron saint cause a glittering effect.
 Going around the platform, one can soak in the beauty of the mighty Mountains and thick forests.
-A legend is associated with the Samdruptse hill which implies to ‘Wish fulfilling hill’.
+A legend is associated with the Samdruptse hill which implies to ‘Wish-fulfilling hill’.

 However, the natives believe that the hill is a sleeping volcano.
 Thus, Buddhist lamas pray here so that the volcano never becomes active which has stayed dormant so far.
-The foundation of the iconic monastery was laid in 20th century.
-Mask dance is an important festivals celebrated at Samdruptse Monastery.
-June are the perfect months to visit this most popular Buddhist Monastery.
+The foundation of the iconic monastery was laid in the 20th century.
+Mask dance is an important festival celebrated at Samdruptse Monastery.
+June is the perfect months to visit this most popular Buddhist Monastery.

-Positioned 7000 ft. above the Sea level, the Dubdi Monastery is often known as the Yuksom Monastery.
-The two storied structure houses painted images of saints, divinities and other symbols.
+Positioned 7000 ft. above Sea level, the Dubdi Monastery is often known as the Yuksom Monastery.
+The two-storied structure houses painted images of saints, divinities, and other symbols.
 There is a collection of manuscripts as well in the abbey.
-A walkthrough the 18th century monastery takes you close to the nature.
-The snow covered mountains, emerald green gorge and prolific foliage are a treat to the eyes.
+A walk through the 18th-century monastery takes you close to nature.
+The snow-covered mountains, emerald green gorge, and prolific foliage are a treat to the eyes.